w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 1. **Wasm**.
 The Contracts pallet uses WebAssembly as its compilation target.
 Any language that compiles to Wasm can potentially be used to write smart contracts.
-Although it's better to have a dedicated domain-specific-language and for that reason Parity offers the [ink!](#ink) language.
+Although it's better to have a dedicated domain-specific language and for that reason Parity offers the [ink!](#ink) language.

 2. **Rent**.
 Contracts must pay rent or else hold a deposit suitably large enough in order to justify its existence on-chain.
 When a contract does not uphold this, it may create what's called